RidhamHub/-API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 **MENTOR NAME** : NEELA SANTOSH KUMAR

-# Overview of the Script :
+# Overview of the project :
 Fetching API Key – Reads the API key from a file.
 User Input – Takes the city name from the user.
 API Request – Sends a request to the OpenWeatherMap API and retrieves weather data.